Vectorizing the Trie: Efficient Constrained Decoding for LLM-based Generative Retrieval on Accelerators: Hardware Optimization Discussions

-A unique constraint of XLA (Accelerated Linear Algebra) compilers used for TPUs is the static shape requirement for tensors.
-The compiler must know the exact dimensions of all tensors at compile time to generate optimized fusion kernels.
-Standard trie traversals are inherently dynamic: node $A$ may have $2$ children, while node $B$ may have $1000$.
+The XLA compilers for TPUs require static tensor shapes at compile time to generate optimized fusion kernels.
+However, standard trie traversals are inherently dynamic: node $A$ may have $2$ children, while node $B$ may have $1000$.
 In a CPU environment, one would simply allocate dynamic vectors.
-Chasing pointers with dynamic vectors, in XLA, would trigger the compilation error ``ConcretizationTypeError'', indicating that an abstract tracer value was encountered where a concrete value was expected.
+But in an XLA context, chasing pointers with dynamic vectors would trigger compilation errors.

-Our Vectorized Node Transition Kernel (VNTK) (Algorithm \ref{alg:jax_lookup}) addresses this by converting the dynamic traversal into a static gather operation.
-Instead of processing a variable number of children, we process precisely $B_\ell$, where this value is the maximum branch factor at level $\ell$ (as defined in Section \ref{sec:methodology}).
-We then use a vectorized \textbf{Gather} operation (e.g., \texttt{jnp.take} with \texttt{mode=`fill'}) to fetch exactly $\mathbf{B}_\ell$ potential transitions for every beam in parallel.
+Our Vectorized Node Transition Kernel (VNTK) (Algorithm \ref{alg:jax_lookup}) addresses this using static gather operations.
+Instead of processing a variable number of children, we process precisely $B_\ell$, where this value is the maximum branch factor at level $\ell$.
+We then use a vectorized \textbf{Gather} operation (e.g., \texttt{jnp.take} with \texttt{mode=`fill'}) to fetch exactly $B_\ell$ potential transitions for every beam in parallel.